Skip to content

 This model has a practical advantage — it gives clinicians a shared language.
 But it is not accurate as a description of reality.
 Someone can be severely impacted by sensory stimuli and at the same time be flexible in language use.
 Someone else may miss social signals entirely, but is organizationally very strong.
 A single number on a line does not capture this.

-Colette de Bruin and dr. Fabiënne Naber proposed the CASS (Circle of Autism Spectrum Symptoms) as an alternative to the linear spectrum model.
-Instead of a line, the CASS shows a concentric circle with a color gradient from green (outside) to red (center).
+Colette de Bruin and dr. Fabiënne Naber proposed the Circle of Autism Spectrum Symptoms as an alternative to the linear spectrum model.
+Instead of a line, the circle shows a concentric circle with a color gradient from green (outside) to red (center).

 The circle has four zones and two sides: